anonlang/anonlang/raw-though-process/raw-notes.md

-Anonlang is a DSL-creating language.
-Art can be the general-purpose language/os/project if we really want to get into that.

-For both languages, the main driving point is ease of development for end-users.
-Space and time constraints on today's computer will NOT be any of the main driving points.
-The target systems for these languages will be future computers with vastly more memory and processing power.

-Major concepts to resolve for a DSL-creation language:

-- The minimal number of features out of the box:
+anonlang: [ ;; DSL-creating language
+  todo [
     - ability to define patterns (keywords/symbols)
     - ability to define actions for those patterns
     - ability to set pattern precedence/priority/order? (perhaps implicitly)
     - ability to run code?

-Sample syntax:
+    - Write how Java syntax would be done this way.
+  ]
+  syntax [
     PATTERN ACTION

-TODO: Write how Java syntax would be done this way.
+  ]
+]

+artlang: [ ;; general-purpose language
+  The main driving point is ease of development for end-users.
+Space and time constraints on today's computer will NOT be any of the main driving points.
+The target systems for these languages will be future computers with vastly more memory and processing power.
+]